Trude Guermonprez: Death and legacy

 Guermonprez died on 8 May 1976, after a short illness at Mount Zion Hospital in San Francisco, California.

-Guermonprez's work is included in various public museum collections including the Art Institute of Chicago, Cooper-Hewitt, National Design Museum, Los Angeles County Museum of Art, Oakland Museum of California, among others.
+Guermonprez's work is included in four Dutch museum collections; she worked at the handweaving enterprise Het Paapje in Voorschoten’, the Netherlands, from 1933 onwards for 5 years and 7 months, including The Museum Boymans van Beuningen, Rotterdam, The Textile museum, Tilburg, The Voorschotens Museum, Voorschoten, The Art museum, The Hague, among others.

 Posthumously she had a solo exhibition at the Oakland Museum of California, The Tapestries of Trude Guermonprez (1982).